rm01844/MMHSD/README.md

 ### Evaluation
 - **Metrics**: Models are evaluated using F1 score and ROC AUC score.
 - **Model Performance Comparison**:
-   - Model A showed an accuracy of X%, with strengths in textual analysis but limitations in understanding the context of images.
+   - Model A showed an accuracy of 85.6%, with strengths in textual analysis but limitations in understanding the context of images.
-   - Model B achieved Y% accuracy, excelling in image interpretation but lacking in textual context understanding.
+   - Model B achieved 72.31% accuracy, excelling in image interpretation but lacking textual context understanding.
-   - Model C, the fusion model, outperformed both with an accuracy of Z%, effectively combining textual and visual cues.
+   - Model C, the fusion model, outperformed both with an accuracy of 87.3%, effectively combining textual and visual cues.

 ## Results and Insights
 - **Accuracy and Analysis**: Discuss the accuracy of each model, highlighting their strengths and weaknesses.